Download the PHP package staudenmeir/laravel-adjacency-list without Composer

 You can also pass a maximum depth:

-You can also chaperone tree relations to load parent/ancestor relations already present in the tree to (potentially) reduce 1+n queries:
+You can also chaperone tree relationships to load ancestors and parent relationships already present in the tree to (potentially) reduce N+1 queries:

 Filters